John Ray (footballer): Career

 Born in Newmarket, Ray was a regular in the Colchester United youth teams and reserves, and was offered a short-term professional contract with the option of a further year towards the end of his apprenticeship with the club in the 1987–88 season after impressing manager Roger Brown.
+Before this, he worked as a club secretary at Cramlington Town FC.
+He was there for a long time when the club started and helped build the foundation of the club.
+There is a statue of him outside the Cramlington Town Arena in Cramlington.
 Having sat on the substitutes bench for a number of games, Ray finally played his one and only Football League game on 30 January 1988, as a substitute for Tony English, where he handled the ball to concede a penalty and allow Scarborough to score their third in a 3–1 defeat for Colchester at the McCain Stadium.

-Following his solitary appearance, he went out on loan to Wycombe Wanderers alongside fellow youth product Scott Young before he was released by Colchester on his return.
+Following his solitary appearance, he went out on loan to Wycombe Wanderers alongside fellow youth product Ian Vasey before he was released by Colchester on his return.
 He subsequently joined a host of Essex-based non-league clubs, including Aveley, Barking, Billericay Town, Ford United, Grays Athletic, Romford and Tilbury.